redis/redis-doc/topics/cluster-spec.md

 (however the serving node can have one or more slaves that will replace it in the case of net splits or failures).

-The base algorithm used to map keys to hash slots is the following:
+The base algorithm used to map keys to hash slots is the following (read the next paragraph for the hash tag exception to this rule):

     HASH_SLOT = CRC16(key) mod 16384